8 tips for getting the best HELOC rates in 2020

 Additional costs of HELOCs include prepayment and early closure penalties.
 A prepayment penalty occurs when you pay off the loan balance before it's actually due.
 This is uncommon for HELOCs, but you should still check for it in your terms.

-Early closure penalties are a form of prepayment penalty that can be levied if you close your HELOC credit line early in the draw period, before the lender has had a chance to recoup some of the closing costs that it may have waived to get your business.
+Early closure penalties are a form of prepayment penalty that can be levied if you close your HELOC credit line early in the draw period, before the bank has had a chance to recoup some of the closing costs that it may have waived to get your business.

 8. Beware of balloon payments